miikanissi/fullstackopen2021/README.md

 The course is an introductory course on Modern JavaScript-based Web Development.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.

-The course also contains a section on GraphQL, a modern alternative to REST APIs.
+The course also contains a section on GraphQL, a modern alternative to REST APIs and TypeScript, an open-source typed superset of JavaScript that compiles to plain JavaScript.

 ## Parts